TeLLie/tea-os2/README-OS2.txt

 Compiled now with Qt v5.15.2

 Changelog:
+63.3.0
+* "Save as different" renamed to "Save more"
++ File - Save more - Save all existing
+* in some cases, such as IDE - header/source switch, TEA now just opens file and not reload it if the file is already opened

+- per spellchecker user dict in a favour of the common one, for all languages
++ Nuspell support
+- Qt6::Core5Compat dependency
+- zlib dependency
+- Quazip bundled and dependency

 December 27 2024 Tea 63-2-0 is out!!
      * Epub support fixed
      * Wrong loading of e-book formats fixed